-When people ponder about the essence of Northern California, a few things will probably come to mind: extensive vineyards, redwood forests, a dramatic Pacific coastline and plenty of outdoor activities to indulge in year-round.
+When people ponder about the essence of Northern California, a few things will probably come to mind: extensive vineyards, redwood forests, a dramatic Pacific coastline and one-of-a-kind of outdoor scenery, like Lake Shasta, to indulge in year-round.
 Redding in particular is a destination known for its boundless outdoor adventures, from fishing and hiking to kayaking and biking.

-More than 600 square miles of state and national parks and forests open to the public extend within a 30-mile radius of Redding, and it is famous for being the site of John F. Kennedy’s last official dedication at Whiskeytown National Recreation Area in 1963.
-Besides its historical significance and highly recognized outdoor recreation opportunities, Redding makes planning the details of a sports events a breeze with hundreds of family-friendly eateries and nearly 50 different accommodations options to choose from.
+More than 600 square miles of state and national parks and forests open to the public extend within a 30-mile radius of Redding, showcasing picturesque scenery and exciting hiking opportunities.
+Redding makes planning the details of a sports events a breeze with hundreds of family-friendly eateries and 2,000 rooms with varying price points and amenities to choose from.
 Planning a sports event in Redding, California will not disappoint.

 Notable Recent/Upcoming Events